usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   transit platform edges has been eliminated from the 2010 Standards.
-However, because detectable warnings have been shown to significantly benefit individuals with disabilities at transit platform edges, the 2010 Standards provide scoping and technical requirements for detectable warnings at transit platform edges.</p>
+However, because detectable warnings have been shown to significantly benefit individuals with disabilities at transit platform edges, the 2010 Standards provide scoping and technical requirements for detectable warnings at transit platform edges.

 #### 219 and 706 Assistive Listening Systems